Travelling with bikes and surfboards

 On metro trains

 You can take your bicycle or surfboard on metro services for free at any time.
 You can use the multi-purpose areas in the first and last carriages for space to stand with your bike or board.
+Find out about bike parking facilities at metro stations.

 On Sydney and Intercity trains